 Complex management and special considerations in IUD care

 This Clinical Recommendation reviews clinical questions regarding complex management and special consideration in IUD care, from complexity assessment to placement through removal.
-This document will supplement already-existing guidance, such as the Centers for Disease Control and Prevention’s (CDC’s) forthcoming update to the US Medical Eligibility Criteria for Contraceptive Use (US MEC) and US Selected Practice Recommendations for Contraceptive Use (US SPR), and uplift patient-centered, trauma-informed, and complex care.
+This document will supplement already-existing guidance, such as the Centers for Disease Control and Prevention’s (CDC’s) forthcoming update to the US Medical Eligibility Criteria (US MEC) for Contraceptive Use and US Selected Practice Recommendations for Contraceptive Use (US SPR), and uplift patient-centered, trauma-informed, and complex care.

 Medication abortion up to 13 6/7 weeks of gestation